Koyo Aoyagi: 2021

-This was Aoyagi's best season yet.
-He started the second game of the season opening card on March 27 and recorded his first win against the Swallows.
+Aoyagi started the second game of the 2021 season on March 27 and recorded his first win against the Tokyo Yakult Swallows.
 All of his starts in April were quality starts and he topped the team in ERA with 1.71 despite earning 2 losses due to lack of run support.
-He won all of his four starts in June and notched a personal best of 1.20 ERA which earned him his first ever Central League MVP of the month award.
+Aoyagi won all of his four starts in June and notched a personal best of 1.20 ERA which earned him his first ever Central League MVP of the month award.
 He and Umeno also won the CL Battery award for June.
-He continued his winning streak, and by mid-season, he topped the league in ERA (1.79) and quality start percentage (85.7%) that he got voted into the All-Star games.
+He continued his winning streak, and by midseason, topped the league in ERA (1.79) and quality start percentage (85.7%), both of which helped him get voted into the All–Star game.
 By August 24, he was leading the league in wins (10) and ERA.

+2022–2024

+Aoyagi made 24 appearances for Hanshin in 2022, posting a 13-4 record and 2.05 ERA with 132 strikeouts across 162 1/3 innings pitched.
+He pitched in 18 contests for the Tigers during the 2023 campaign, registering an 8-6 record and 4.57 ERA with 64 strikeouts across 100 1/3 innings pitched.

+Aoyagi made 12 appearances for Hanshin in 2024, compiling a 2-3 record and 3.69 ERA with 35 strikeouts over 61 innings of work.
+On December 4, 2024, the Tigers posted Aoyagi to Major League Baseball (MLB).

+Philadelphia Phillies

+On January 17, 2025, Aoyagi signed a minor league contract with the Philadelphia Phillies.
+In 23 appearances (six starts) split between the Double-A Reading Fightin Phils and Triple-A Lehigh Valley IronPigs, he struggled to a 1-3 record and 7.22 ERA with 28 strikeouts across 33 2/3 innings pitched.
+Aoyagi was released by the Phillies organization on July 23.

+Tokyo Yakult Swallows

+On July 26, 2025, Aoyagi returned to Japan and signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.